OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### UIWebView

-With iOS 7, the JavaScriptCore framework provides an Objective-C wrapper to the WebKit JavaScript engine.
+Since iOS 7, the JavaScriptCore framework provides an Objective-C wrapper to the WebKit JavaScript engine.
 This makes it possible to execute JavaScript from Swift and Objective-C, as well as making Objective-C and Swift objects accessible from the JavaScript runtime.
-Carelessly exposing native functionality can cause problems if an attacker manages to inject JavaScript into the WebView.
+If native functionality is carelessly exposing, it could be exploited by an attacker who manages to inject JavaScript into the WebView.

-A JavaScript execution environment is represented by the `JSContext` object.
+A JavaScript execution environment is represented by a `JSContext` object.
 Look out for code that maps native objects to the `JSContext` associated with a WebView.
-In Objective-C, the `JSContext` associated with a `UIWebView` can be obtained as follows:
+In Objective-C, the `JSContext` associated with a `UIWebView` is obtained as follows:

 ``objective-c
 [webView valueForKeyPath:@"documentView.webView.mainFrame.javaScriptContext"]